Skip to main content Skip to footer

 Clear pavement needs clear laws

-Parking on pavements is currently covered by criminal and civil law, with different rules in different parts of the country, and vastly different experiences of enforcement from district to district.
+Parking on pavements has been historically covered by criminal and civil law, with different rules in different parts of the country, and vastly different experiences of enforcement from district to district.

-The laws are confusing - so of course people are confused, as these YouGov figures, commissioned by Guide Dogs, show 46% of drivers confused by current laws on pavement parking and just 5% of drivers know all aspects of current law about pavement parking
+The laws are confusing.
+So of course people are confused, as these YouGov figures, commissioned by Guide Dogs, show, 46% of drivers are confused by current laws on pavement parking and just 5% of drivers know all aspects of current law about pavement parking.

 FAQs